Okay, so I know what you’re thinking: I can think up an original idea off the top of my head!

 Yeah, I thought that too.
 And then I tried it.
 And then, well, I failed.
 So, without further ado, let’s discover some tips and strategies I have developed over my few years of development.
 There is no right or wrong way; there are only suggestions!

 Consider Your Audience

-Unfortunately, it’s impossible to appeal to everyone’s taste, so you’re going to need to consider whom you are wanting to play your game.
+Unfortunately, it’s impossible to appeal to everyone’s taste, so you’re going to need to consider whom you want to play your game.
 What does your audience like?
 Intricate games or simple ideas?
 Do they like lots of interaction between players?
-Competivity?
+Competitivity?
 Teamwork?
 What genre(s) do they like?
-What is their general age group?
-Ask yourself what kinds of things these types of people like.
+What is the general age range?
+Ask yourself what kinds of things these kinds of people like.

 Make Sure You Like the Idea of Your Game